Behavioral addiction: Sexual addiction

+Shopping addiction

+Video game addiction

+Internet gaming disorder (IGD) affects an estimated 5% of the global population.

+Work addiction

 Treatment

 Behavioral addiction is a treatable condition.
 Treatment options include psychotherapy and psychopharmacotherapy (i.e., medications) or a combination of both.
 Cognitive behavioral therapy (CBT) is the most common form of psychotherapy used in treating behavioral addictions; it focuses on identifying patterns that trigger compulsive behavior and making lifestyle changes to promote healthier behaviors.
-Because cognitive behavioral therapy is considered a short term therapy, the number of sessions for treatment normally ranges from five to twenty.
+Because cognitive behavioral therapy is considered a short-term therapy, the number of sessions for treatment normally ranges from five to twenty.
 During the session, therapists will lead patients through the topics of identifying the issue, becoming aware of one's thoughts surrounding the issue, identifying any negative or false thinking, and reshaping said negative and false thinking.
 While CBT does not cure behavioral addiction, it does help with coping with the condition in a healthy way.
 Currently, there are no medications approved for treatment of behavioral addictions in general, but some medications used for treatment of drug addiction may also be beneficial with specific behavioral addictions.

-Any unrelated psychiatric disorders should be kept under control, and differentiated from the contributing factors that cause the addiction.
+Another form of treatment is recreational therapy.
+A Certified Therapeutic Recreation Specialist (CTRS) uses leisure and recreation to help individuals recover from their injuries, ailments, or addictions.
+Therapeutic recreation can help an individual struggling with addiction to improve their self-esteem, confidence, motivation, resiliency, autonomy, enjoyment, and overall emotional state.

 Research

+The classification and diagnostic framework of behavioral addictions under DSM-5 and ICD-11 has been a controversial subject among the clinical research field.
+For example, this 2020 narrative review considered ICD-11's guidelines to be adequate to include more behavioral addictions based on clinical relevance and empirical evidence, while this 2015 journal article questioned the atheoretical and confirmatory research approaches on the accuracy of qualitative factors and criticized the lack of consideration of social elements and psychological processes.

-A recent narrative review in 2017 examined the existing literature for studies reporting associations between behavioural addictions (pathological gambling, problematic internet use, problematic online gaming, compulsive sexual behaviour disorder, compulsive buying and exercise addiction) and psychiatric disorders.
-Overall, there is solid evidence for associations between behavioural addictions and mood disorder, anxiety disorder as well as substance use disorders.
+A recent narrative review in 2017 examined the existing literature for studies reporting associations between behavioral addictions (e.g., pathological gambling, problematic internet use, problematic online gaming, compulsive sexual behavior disorder, compulsive buying, and exercise addiction) and psychiatric disorders.
+Overall, there is solid evidence for associations between behavioral addictions and mood disorders, anxiety disorders, as well as substance use disorders.
 Associations between ADHD may be specific to problematic internet use and problematic online gaming.
-The authors also conclude that most of current research on the association between behavioural addictions and psychiatric disorders has several limitations: they are mostly cross-sectional, are not from representative samples, and are often based on small samples, among others.
-Especially more longitudinal studies are needed to establish the direction of causation, i.e. whether behavioural addictions are a cause or a consequence of psychiatric disorders.
+The authors also conclude that most of current research on the association between behavioral addictions and psychiatric disorders has several limitations: they are mostly cross-sectional, are not from representative samples, and are often based on small samples, among others.
+Especially more longitudinal studies are needed to establish the direction of causation, i.e. whether behavioral addictions are a cause or a consequence of psychiatric disorders.